bbauska/Anti-Project2025/anti.md

 children in ORR care and issue a new policy of instructing care providers not to allow girls to be transported for elective abortions.
 HHS OGC and the White House should insist that DOJ fight to defend that policy up to the U.S. Supreme Court in light of Dobbs.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the next administration to allow employers to refuse to comply with the contraceptive coverage benefit in the ACA based on “religious and moral exemptions”.
+<p>Project 2025 urged the next administration to allow employers to refuse to comply with the
+contraceptive coverage benefit in the ACA based on “religious and moral exemptions”.
 “Restore Trump religious and moral exemptions to the contraceptive mandate (also a CMS rule).
 HHS should rescind, if finalized, the regulation titled ‘Coverage of Certain Preventive Services Under the Affordable